中文

 • Plan a purposeful post-graduation summer

-• Select and enroll in the best-fit college
+• Select and enroll in the best-fit college/university

-• Keep strengthening your 4S and 3EQ foundation to ensure success in college and beyond
+• Keep strengthening a 4S and 3EQ foundation to ensure success in college and beyond

 Mr. Ma and his younger daughter Lydia, who was co-president of the Wharton Undergraduate Finance and Technology Group at the time, enjoying time with Penn students from Wharton, Engineering, and the College visiting San Francisco.

-If this resonates, you and your parents are welcome to schedule a confidential 30–45 minute conversation with Chief Mentor Jason Ma via Zoom or phone.
-Together, we’ll review aspirations, explore potential pathways for you, and determine mutual fit.
-Families often find even this initial conversation clarifying and valuable.
+For families who see strong alignment, the next step is a confidential 30–45 minute conversation with Chief Mentor Jason Ma via Zoom or phone.
+The purpose is to understand aspirations, explore potential pathways, and assess mutual fit.
+Many families find this initial conversation clarifying and valuable.

-2. Review select writings and talks by Mr. Ma in advance to set context and enable a more in-depth discussion during the limited meeting time.
+2. Review select writings and talks by Mr. Ma in advance to establish context and enable a more substantial discussion.

-3. Schedule at ThreeEQ.com/apply and complete the brief ThreeEQ.com/application form beforehand to give us to a preliminary understanding of you all and your goals.
+3. Schedule at ThreeEQ.com/apply and complete the brief application beforehand to provide necessary background and goals.